pivotal-mea-pa/qnb-workshop/dotnet-core-tdd-concourse-cf/net-core-app/delegating-data-responsibility.en.md

 **Note:** At this point, we could make use of the repository directly from the controller, but as the complexity of the app increases, it's best to abstract input and output manipulation of data (your business logic) into services.

-Create a new directory, `Services`, with the interface `INoteService`, defined as follows:
+Create a new directory, `Services`, with the interface `INoteService` defined as follows:
 ```c#
 public interface INoteService
 {